 Started in 2003 at an Upper Darby, PA, elementary school, Healthy NewsWorks began as a collaboration between journalist Marian Uhlman and second grade teacher Susan Spencer.
 Healthy NewsWorks offers a unique approach to addressing two significant concerns for children: dire literacy needs and mounting health issues.
 These issues are inextricably tied together because children need to acquire good writing, listening, and communication skills in order to understand and appropriately use health information during their lifetimes.
-As of Fall 2018, Marian has since overseen the program in 32 schools that have published more than 450 newspaper editions.
+As of Fall 2021, Marian has since overseen the program in more than 40 schools that have published more than 550 newspaper editions.

 - Fall 2003—First newspaper, Hillcrest Healthy Times, is published at Hillcrest Elementary School, Upper Darby School District.

 - Fall 2006—Healthy Times begins expansion as a pilot program of The Food Trust.

 - Summer 2009—Student reporters cover the Centers for Disease Control and Prevention’s Weight of the Nation conference in Washington, D.C.

 - Fall 2009—Student journalists cover the American Public Health Association annual meeting in Philadelphia.

 - Summer 2010—Program is renamed Healthy NewsWorks and joins New Beginnings Nonprofit Incubator at Resources for Human Development.

 - Spring 2012—Healthy NewsWorks student journalists publish first book, Leading Healthy Change In Our Communities 2012.

 - Winter 2013—Healthy NewsWorks launches prescription drug safety program in schools, supported by grant from the American Medical Association Foundation.

 - Spring 2014–Healthy NewsWorks publishes its first community edition, Healthy Neighbors, focused on heart health, with stories and illustrations from student health newspapers.